Dr Andrew Marcinko, PhD, MS

-Andrew is a Teaching Fellow at Durham University and is completing his PhD in Work & Organisational Psychology at Aston Business School with Professors Yves Guillaume and Richard Crisp.
-He received his master’s and bachelor’s degrees in the US in the same field and is an active member of the Academy of Management and the European Association of Work and Organizational Psychology.
+Dr Marcinko is currently a Teaching Fellow in the Psychology Department at Durham University.
+He completed his PhD in Work & Organisational Psychology at Aston Business School, supervised by Professors Yves Guillaume and Richard Crisp.
+He received his master’s and bachelor’s degrees in the US in the same field and is an active member of the Academy of Management, the Society for Industrial and Organizational Psychology, and the European Association of Work and Organizational Psychology.

-Andrew has been involved in research projects for the United Nations, NASA, and the US Navy Submarine School, and he has successfully developed and delivered training on diversity and inclusion, teamwork, and leadership at Fortune 500 and FTSE 100 organizations.
-His current research is focused on diversity and inclusion in the workplace, with a particular interest in organisational climate, team performance, employee well-being, and authenticity.
+Andrew has been involved in research projects with the United Nations, NASA, and the US Navy Submarine School, and has successfully developed and delivered training on diversity and inclusion, teamwork, and leadership at several Fortune 500 and FTSE 100 organisations.
+His current research is focused on diversity and inclusion in the workplace, with a particular interest in organisational authenticity and diversity climate.
+He is also conducting research on political psychology and consumer behaviour.

-In his consultancy and training work, Andrew aims to take an evidence-based approach and draw on his academic knowledge and experience to develop practical solutions for organizations looking to maximize the potential of their modern workforces.
+In Dr Marcinko's consultancy and training work with the Durham Behavioural Science Team, he takes an evidence-based approach drawing on his academic knowledge and experience to develop practical solutions for organisations looking to maximise the potential of their modern workforces.

 Department of Psychology